DataBiosphere/data-portal/content/guides/userguides/matrices.md

 title: "Matrices"
 ---

-# DCP Data Matrix Overview
+# HCA Data Portal Data Matrix Overview

 Cell-by-gene matrices (commonly referred to as "count matrices" or "expression matrices") are files that contain a measure of gene expression for every gene in every cell in your single-cell sample(s).
 These matrices can be used for downstream analyses like filtering, clustering, differential expression testing, and annotating cell types.

-This overview describes the Data Coordination Platform (DCP) matrix types, how to download them, and how to link them back to the HCA metadata.
+This overview describes the HCA Data Portal matrix types, how to download them, and how to link them back to the HCA metadata.

-Overall, three types of matrices are currently available for DCP data:
+Overall, three types of matrices are currently available for HCA Data Portal data:

-- DCP-generated matrices (Loom file format) for projects
+- HCA Data Portal-generated matrices (Loom file format) for projects
-- DCP-generated matrices (Loom file format) for individual library preparations within a project
+- HCA Data Portal-generated matrices (Loom file format) for individual library preparations within a project
 - Contributor-generated matrices (variable file format) provided by the project-contributor

-## DCP-Generated Matrices
+## HCA Data Portal-Generated Matrices

-Each DCP project that is processed with uniform pipelines has two types of DCP-generated matrices available for
+Each HCA Data Portal project that is processed with uniform pipelines has two types of HCA Data Portal-generated matrices available for
 download:

 - [project-level matrices](#dcp-project-level-matrix-overview)